he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/monster/Vicious Army Ant Swarm.md

 ---
 **Speed** 30 feet, climb 30 feet
 <span class="in-box-ability">**Swarming Bites** <span class="action-icon">1</span> Each enemy in the swarm's space takes 3d6 piercing damage (DC 21 basic Fortitude save).
-A creature that fails its save against Swarming Bites becomes [[Clumsy]] 1 for 1 round.
+A creature that fails its save against Swarming Bites becomes [[DATABASE/condition/Clumsy|clumsy]] 1 for 1 round.
 If the creature attempts a concentrate or manipulate action while affected, it must succeed at a DC 5 flat check or the action is lost; roll the check after spending the action, but before any effects are applied.</span>